-for news programs on all TV channels

-European Broadcasting Standards

 14 December 2017 - the Draft Law of Ukraine "On Amendments to the Law of Ukraine "On Television and Radio Broadcasting" was registered in the Verkhovna Rada; it was developed together with the CEDEM.
 The document proposes a new version of this law called the "Law of Ukraine On Audio-Visual Media Services", which will meet the European standards of broadcasting regulation.
 New provisions of the draft law:

-- two formats of content are introduced: linear (broadcasted continuously) and nonlinear (transmitted upon the user's request); - increasing the efficiency of the National Council on Television and Radio Broadcasting through the improvement of sanctions for violations; - the procedure for licensing channels is improved; - non-commercial broadcasting for small groups (local communities and thematic groups); - co-regulation of the market involving the market participants is introduced (development of rules for the protection of children, fighting the hate speech, etc.).
+for national and regional TV channels for local TV channels for news programs on all TV channels two formats of content are introduced: linear (broadcasted continuously) and nonlinear (transmitted upon the user's request); - increasing the efficiency of the National Council on Television and Radio Broadcasting through the improvement of sanctions for violations; - the procedure for licensing channels is improved; - non-commercial broadcasting for small groups (local communities and thematic groups); - co-regulation of the market involving the market participants is introduced (development of rules for the protection of children, fighting the hate speech, etc.).